bevyengine/bevy/.github/ISSUE_TEMPLATE/bug_report.md

 ## What you did

 The steps you took to uncover this bug.
-Please provide a runnable snippet that demonstrates the problem if you can.
+Please provide a runnable code snippet or link to an example that demonstrates the problem if you can.

 For example: